 The reviewing officer shall be limited to addressing only the following questions:

-Within a reasonable time, the reviewing officer shall make a final decision based on the written complaint, the written response, the grievance officer's written decision, the written request for appeal, and any written response to the request for appeal.
+Within fifteen (15) business days from the date of receipt of the written appeal, the reviewing officer shall make a final decision based on the written complaint, the written response, the grievance officer's written decision, the written request for appeal, and any written response to the request for appeal.
 The decision of the reviewing officer shall be final.
-The reviewing officer will provide notice to all parties that a decision has been reached and, where discrimination, harassment, or sexual misconduct is alleged, to the University Equal Employment Officer and/or Title IX Coordinator.
+The reviewing officer will provide a copy of the decision to all parties, and where discrimination, harassment, or sexual misconduct is alleged, to the University Equal Employment Officer and/or Title IX Coordinator.

-All written decisions made and materials produced in connection with a grievance conducted under this procedure shall be retained by the grievance officer for at least one year from the date that the final decision was issued.
+All written decisions made and materials produced in connection with a grievance conducted under this procedure shall be retained by the grievance officer for seven years after graduation.

 This procedure shall not be used to bring frivolous or malicious complaints.
 If a complaint has been made in bad faith, disciplinary action may be taken against the person bringing the complaint.

 Assistance will be provided to disabled students who are unable to write a complaint.